vivekcoh/scripts/doc/OneHelios/README.md

 Populate the yaml file with the appropriate values:

-* Access Key to access the S3 bucket
+* accesskey: access Key to access the S3 bucket
-* Secret Key to access the S3 bucket
+* secretkey: secret Key to access the S3 bucket
-* host where S3 bucket is located (use host:port format for non-standard port)
+* host: host where S3 bucket is located (use host:port format for non-standard port)
-* Bucket name
+* bucket: name of S3 bucket
-* location (region name for AWS, otherwise this is ignored)
+* location: region name for AWS, otherwise this is ignored
-* retention (number of days to keep backups)
+* retention: number of days to retain backups
+* appliance-name: name of OneHelios appliance (used in email subject)
-* SMTP relay to send email through
+* smtp-server: SMTP relay to send email through
-* SMTP port (usually port 25)
+* smtp-port: SMTP port (usually port 25)
+* smtp-user: SMTP user if credentials are required (otherwise leave as "")
+* smtp-password: SMTP password if credentials are required (otherwise leave as "")
+* smtp-starttls: set to "true" if required (otherwise leave as "false")
-* Send from email address
+* smtp-from: email address to send from
-* Send to enail address
+* smtp-to: email address to send to

 Once complete, apply the yaml to Kubernetes: